 Prioritize the Most Relevant Information

 It’s also important to prioritize details within each section.
 For example, in the “Work Experience” section, only focus on accomplishments, projects, and responsibilities that demonstrate the skills and experiences most relevant to the job you’re applying for.
-If you find yourself short on space in the “Education” section, focus on your highest level of education.

 Cut Unnecessary Sections